BorisD2023/BorisD2023/README.md

 💫 **About Me:**
-<br>🔭 I am currently working on becoming an expert in web development
+- 🔭 I am currently working on becoming an expert in web development
-<br>👯 I’m looking to collaborate on all kinds of Fullstack Projects
+- 👯 I’m looking to collaborate on all kinds of Fullstack Projects
-<br>🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript
-<br>⚡ I love nature, travelling, and PC gaming
+- ⚡ I love nature, travelling, and PC gaming

 ## 🌐 Socials: